What Is The Lowest Common Multiple: Explained For Primary School

-In this post we will be answering the question “what is the lowest common multiple?” and providing you with all of the information you need to help your child understand this area of maths.
+In this post we will be answering the question “what is the lowest common multiple?” and providing you with all of the information you need to help your students understand this area of maths.
 We’ve also got some questions based around the lowest common multiple that your child can complete, all to help them (and you) master maths fast!

 What is a multiple in maths?

+What is a multiple?
 A multiple is a number that can be divided without any remainder.

 Sometimes it helps children to think of it as a number in another number’s times table – for example, 24 is a multiple of 12; it is also a multiple of 1, 2, 3, 4, 6, 8, and 24.
 The first five multiples of 6 are 6, 12, 18, 24 and 30.

 Multiples and factors link together – for example, 4 is a factor of 12 and 12 is a multiple of 4.